eugeniagabriella/FEMORA/README.md

 # FEMORA

-A web-based empowerment platform designed to make information about women’s rights and public services more accessible, especially for teenage girls in rural areas.
+A web-based empowerment platform designed to make information about women's rights and public services more accessible, especially for teenage girls in rural areas.

-**Project Period:** Nov 2025 - Dec 2025
+**Project Period:** November 2025 – December 2025

+**Achievement:** 3rd Place — Digital Empowerment Hackathon for Rural Communities

 ---

 ## Overview

-**Femora** is built to simplify complex information about rights, education, healthcare, and government services into a form that is easy to understand, visually friendly, and accessible for users with low digital literacy.
+**FEMORA** simplifies complex information about rights, education, healthcare, and government services into content that is easy to understand, visually accessible, and beginner-friendly.

-The platform focuses on bridging the information gap that often exists in rural communities, where access to clear and reliable information is still limited.
+The platform aims to address information gaps in rural communities by providing clear and centralized access to relevant resources.

 ---